bitcraftlab/meandering-code/project_posts/2014-03-24-inspiration.md

 #### Ringhom's Labyrinth Dances ####

-A very interesting theory Lars-Ivar Ringhom in 1938, postulates that labyrinths were used for folk dances, that are very much like the Maypole Dances popular in Sweden:
+A very interesting theory developed by Lars-Ivar Ringhom in 1938, postulates that labyrinths were used for folk dances, that are very much like the Maypole Dances popular in Sweden:

 ![Labyrinth Dance](http://www.artship.org/images/inquiry/research/scenography/image028.jpg)